umhau/FriendlyIdiots/fabric-1.18.1/readme.txt

 4. Go to: C:\Users\YOUR_USERNAME\AppData\Roaming\.minecraft

 5. Paste the 'mods' folder into the '.minecraft' folder.

 6. Launch minecraft.
-You should see an option for 'fabric'. use that.
+You should see a new installation option for 'fabric'.
+Use that.